Laws and Umpiring

-Learning the Laws of the Sport of Bowls and how to apply them will benefit you, your club, and all of bowls!
+Learning the Laws of the Sport of Bowls and how to apply them will benefit you and your club!

 Any Bowls USA member is eligible and encouraged to become an umpire.

-Choosing to umpire for an event is entirely voluntary and appreciated by many.
+Choosing to umpire for an event is entirely voluntary and appreciated.

 Contact the National Umpire-in-Chief or your Head Division Umpire to find out more.